AP VoteCast: A state-by-state look at Democratic primaries

-WASHINGTON (AP) — The Associated Press is surveying voters in three of the six states holding Democratic presidential contests on Tuesday.
+WASHINGTON (AP) — The Associated Press surveyed voters in three of the six states that held Democratic presidential contests on Tuesday.
 Here’s a snapshot of voters in Michigan, Missouri and Mississippi — who they are and what matters to them — based on preliminary results from AP VoteCast, conducted for The Associated Press by NORC at the University of Chicago.

 MICHIGAN

-Part of the “blue wall” that flipped to Donald Trump in 2016, Michigan is a top general election battleground — and a major test for both former Vice President Joe Biden and Sen. Bernie Sanders.
-Both men are hoping the results prove they fire up the Democrats that may decide the election in November.
+Part of the “blue wall” that flipped to Donald Trump in 2016, Michigan is a top general election battleground — and was a major test for both former Vice President Joe Biden and Sen. Bernie Sanders.
+Both men were hoping the results would prove they were best poised to fire up the Democrats that may decide the election in November.
+Biden came out victorious.

-But the enthusiasm doesn’t appear overwhelming.
-While a wide majority of Democratic voters in Michigan say they are at least somewhat enthusiastic about voting for their chosen Democrat, only about half are “very enthusiastic.”
+Biden assembled his now-familiar coalition.
+He won older voters, moderates and women.
+He showed strength with working-class voters.
+About 60% of voters in Michigan did not have a college degree, and Biden won the majority of them.
+That advantage carried across race and gender, in the suburbs and cities.

+Sanders, meanwhile, failed to expand his coalition or boost turnout among the young people who have powered his campaign.
+About 35% of Michigan voters were under 45.
+In California and Colorado, states Sanders won last week, the share of those voters was about 45%.

+For all Biden’s strength, enthusiasm for his bid wasn’t overwhelming.
+Biden’s supporters were less likely to say they were very enthusiastic than Sanders’, 46% to 60%.

-And a significant slice of Democratic voters — about 20% — said their decision on how to vote in November will depend on who is nominated as the Democratic candidate.
+And a significant slice of Democratic voters in Michigan — about 20% — said their decision on how to vote in November will depend on who is nominated as the Democratic candidate.

-Democratic voters in Michigan were closely divided over tariffs, though somewhat more said they were opposed to rather than in favor of taxes on goods imported to the U.S. from other countries.
-Meanwhile, a wide majority — roughly three-quarters — said they think the economic system in this country is unfair.
+A wide majority — roughly three-quarters — said they think the economic system in this country is unfair.
 That includes about a third describing it as “very unfair.”
+Among Michigan voters, Biden was considered the candidate best poised to handle the economy.

+New absentee voting rules triggered a surge in early voting in Michigan.
+AP VoteCast isn’t based on in-person interviews conducted on election days; rather, it’s a survey designed to capture opinions regardless of how and when voters choose to cast their ballot.

 MISSOURI

-With the race narrowed to two major candidates, voters’ views about electability are coming into sharp focus.
+With the race narrowed to two major candidates, voters’ views about electability came into sharp focus.
 In Missouri, a Republican-leaning state, Democratic primary voters were more confident in Biden’s chances of beating Trump than Sanders’.
+That might have helped the former vice president emerge victorious on Tuesday.
+The Associated Press called Biden the winner when polls closed.

-About 40% think Biden definitely could beat Trump, and another 40% say he probably could.
+About 40% think Biden definitely could beat Trump, and roughly another 40% say he probably could.

-But just about a quarter say Sanders definitely could defeat Trump in November, with 40% saying he probably could.
+But just about a quarter say Sanders definitely could defeat Trump in November, with about 40% saying he probably could.

+Biden bested Sanders among men and women, college graduates and those without a degree, and white and African American voters.
+He enjoyed a significant advantage among older voters, while Sanders maintained his edge among voters under 45.
+Moderates and conservatives lined up solidly behind Biden.

+While Sanders appeared to lead among liberal voters, many of them — about 40% — supported Biden.

 Health care, an issue that has intensely divided the field of Democratic candidates this cycle, was named the most important issue facing the country by close to half of primary voters in Missouri.
 Roughly 2 in 10 considered climate change the top priority, while about 1 in 10 said that of the economy.